Ph-IRES/pub_club/flow.md

     Often, rewriting sentences for clarity and conciseness can improve the overall flow.
 Avoid overly complex or lengthy sentences that could disrupt the reading experience.

-**Violation:** The process by which photosynthesis occurs in plants involves several complex and intricate steps that are critical for the survival of the plant.
+**Example:** The process by which photosynthesis occurs in plants involves several complex and intricate steps that are critical for the survival of the plant.

 **Revision:** Photosynthesis, a critical process for plant survival, involves several complex steps.